europeana/data-exporter/cli-jobs-completed/README.md

-this directory is used to store batch job file output.
+this directory is used to store completed batch jobs.

 * the web server user needs read/write access to this directory.